 A polychromed wood panel over the entrance to our old house in Brooklyn, c.
 2015, (36″x8″).
 It’s all the non-arthropod pets and other animals that were part of our lives there.
 I sold the wretched old pile a year or so ago.
 Don’t miss it a bit.

 This hand started out as one of half a dozen rectangular pieces of marble that my oldest boy pulled out of a trash dumpster and deposited at the studio thinking they must be good for something.
 So I got some stone chisels and started carving stone.
 You can get started with $25 worth of tools.
 I think this was the second piece.
 It’s not that different from wood—you just have to adjust your pace a little.
 In some ways, it’s easier than wood, actually.
 Stone is more predictable.

 2010 Marble, life-size

 The middle son.
-He works on chess-playing engines now and imagines I have any idea what he’s talking about when he brings up data science.
+He works on computer chess-playing engines now and imagines I have any idea what he’s talking about when he brings up data science.

 c.
 2004 Concrete, life-size.
 This is my son Dodge at age 10 or 11.